brad-stein/AdventOfCode/README.md

 this repo will hold solutions to the puzzels presented in the "advent fo code".

-the puzzels will be broken down by year and day
+the puzzles will be broken down by year and day